MongoDB (NASDAQ:MDB) Issues Q2 2023 Earnings Guidance

-Several brokerages have commented on MDB.
-Oppenheimer lowered their price objective on MongoDB from $490.00 to $400.00 and set an outperform rating for the company in a research report on Thursday, June 2nd.
-Piper Sandler dropped their price objective on shares of MongoDB from $585.00 to $430.00 and set an overweight rating on the stock in a research note on Thursday, June 2nd.
-Royal Bank of Canada upped their price objective on shares of MongoDB from $325.00 to $375.00 in a report on Thursday, June 9th.
-Morgan Stanley lowered their target price on shares of MongoDB from $378.00 to $368.00 and set an overweight rating for the company in a report on Thursday, June 2nd.
-Finally, Barclays upped their price target on MongoDB from $330.00 to $338.00 and gave the stock an overweight rating in a research note on Thursday, June 2nd.
-One equities research analyst has rated the stock with a hold rating and fifteen have assigned a buy rating to the stock.
-According to data from MarketBeat, the stock presently has a consensus rating of Buy and a consensus target price of $420.38.
+Several brokerages recently weighed in on MDB.
+Morgan Stanley cut their target price on shares of MongoDB from $378.00 to $368.00 and set an overweight rating on the stock in a research note on Thursday, June 2nd.
+Canaccord Genuity Group cut their target price on shares of MongoDB from $400.00 to $300.00 in a research note on Thursday, June 2nd.
+Oppenheimer cut their target price on shares of MongoDB from $490.00 to $400.00 and set an outperform rating on the stock in a research note on Thursday, June 2nd.
+Mizuho cut their target price on shares of MongoDB from $325.00 to $270.00 and set a neutral rating on the stock in a research note on Wednesday, May 18th.
+Finally, UBS Group boosted their price target on shares of MongoDB from $315.00 to $345.00 and gave the stock a buy rating in a report on Wednesday, June 8th.
+One investment analyst has rated the stock with a hold rating and fifteen have issued a buy rating to the company.
+According to MarketBeat, MongoDB presently has a consensus rating of Moderate Buy and a consensus price target of $420.38.

-In other MongoDB news, insider Thomas Bull sold 2,500 shares of MongoDB stock in a transaction that occurred on Thursday, March 31st.
-The shares were sold at an average price of $444.14, for a total transaction of $1,110,350.00.
-Following the transaction, the insider now owns 17,904 shares of the company’s stock, valued at $7,951,882.56.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CEO Dev Ittycheria sold 35,000 shares of the company’s stock in a transaction that occurred on Wednesday, April 6th.
-The stock was sold at an average price of $412.38, for a total transaction of $14,433,300.00.
-Following the completion of the transaction, the chief executive officer now owns 204,744 shares of the company’s stock, valued at $84,432,330.72.
+In related news, insider Thomas Bull sold 2,500 shares of the stock in a transaction dated Thursday, March 31st.
+The shares were sold at an average price of $444.14, for a total value of $1,110,350.00.
+Following the sale, the insider now directly owns 17,904 shares of the company’s stock, valued at approximately $7,951,882.56.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, Director Hope F. Cochran sold 1,000 shares of the stock in a transaction dated Wednesday, March 30th.
+The shares were sold at an average price of $429.30, for a total transaction of $429,300.00.
 The disclosure for this sale can be found here.
-Insiders have sold 90,809 shares of company stock worth $32,992,875 over the last quarter.
-5.70% of the stock is owned by company insiders.
+Insiders sold a total of 90,809 shares of company stock valued at $32,992,875 in the last quarter.
+Insiders own 5.70% of the company’s stock.

-A number of large investors have recently bought and sold shares of MDB.
-Vanguard Group Inc. raised its position in shares of MongoDB by 2.1% during the first quarter.
-Vanguard Group Inc. now owns 5,970,224 shares of the company’s stock valued at $2,648,332,000 after buying an additional 121,201 shares during the last quarter.
-State Street Corp grew its stake in MongoDB by 0.6% during the first quarter.
-State Street Corp now owns 1,343,657 shares of the company’s stock valued at $596,033,000 after acquiring an additional 7,389 shares in the last quarter.
-Wellington Management Group LLP increased its holdings in MongoDB by 26.4% in the 1st quarter.
-Wellington Management Group LLP now owns 672,545 shares of the company’s stock valued at $298,334,000 after acquiring an additional 140,260 shares during the last quarter.
-Altimeter Capital Management LP lifted its stake in MongoDB by 23.2% in the 1st quarter.
-Altimeter Capital Management LP now owns 308,000 shares of the company’s stock worth $136,626,000 after purchasing an additional 58,000 shares in the last quarter.
-Finally, Charles Schwab Investment Management Inc. lifted its stake in MongoDB by 2.9% in the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 206,131 shares of the company’s stock worth $91,438,000 after purchasing an additional 5,813 shares in the last quarter.
-88.70% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently modified their holdings of the stock.
+Advisors Asset Management Inc. boosted its stake in shares of MongoDB by 16.5% during the 4th quarter.
+Advisors Asset Management Inc. now owns 1,636 shares of the company’s stock worth $866,000 after purchasing an additional 232 shares during the last quarter.
+Metropolitan Life Insurance Co NY boosted its stake in shares of MongoDB by 1.7% during the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 4,225 shares of the company’s stock worth $2,237,000 after purchasing an additional 69 shares during the last quarter.
+Allstate Corp boosted its stake in shares of MongoDB by 255.7% during the 4th quarter.
+Allstate Corp now owns 6,040 shares of the company’s stock worth $3,197,000 after purchasing an additional 4,342 shares during the last quarter.
+Vista Equity Partners Management LLC acquired a new stake in shares of MongoDB during the 4th quarter worth about $23,454,000.
+Finally, Parametric Portfolio Associates LLC boosted its stake in shares of MongoDB by 24.7% during the 4th quarter.
+Parametric Portfolio Associates LLC now owns 72,813 shares of the company’s stock worth $38,543,000 after purchasing an additional 14,435 shares during the last quarter.
+88.70% of the stock is currently owned by hedge funds and other institutional investors.

 About MongoDB (Get Rating)